List of Rocko's Modern Life characters: Mr. Bull

-Heffer's real father is seen in the episode "Who's For Dinner?" when Heffer runs away from home in search of his real family.
+Heffer's biological father, Mr. Bull is seen in the episode "Who's For Dinner?" when Heffer runs away from home in search of his "real" family.
 He appears to have a little patience for his son, and even screams at him that "Your mother's a car seat in Illinois!".
-He is voiced by Mr. Lawrence.

 Proposed characters

 Magdalane

 Magdalane "Maggie" Rama is Rocko's older sister.
 She has two children, including one boy and one girl.

 Murray included her in early presentations of the Rocko's Modern Life concept.
 When Murray further developed the concept, he decided that the show would carry more effect if Rocko had no family in O-Town.
 Murray wrote an episode script, titled "Wake Up Maggie", which portrays Magdalane suffering from narcolepsy.
 Murray stated that Nickelodeon believed the episode to be "a bit odd" while he believed that the episode was "touching."

 According to Murray, when he attended a press conference for networks to market new seasons of television shows to the press, a reporter asked him why the show did not have any "positive female role models".
 Murray said that he responded by stating that he had no positive role models, that people do not use cartoon characters as role models, and that television shows should not teach lessons.
 According to Murray, after the conference some Nickelodeon executives told the reporter that they had plans to place female role models in the television show and asked Murray to place Magdalane as a female role model.
 Murray said that he refused to use Magdalane and never used her in Rocko's Modern Life.

 Despite not appearing in the series, she made a few cameo appearance, appearing much younger than Rocko in contrast to what Murray originally intended.
 In "Trash-O-Madness", she is seen in Rocko's family photo inside her mothers pouch, and also appeared in a flashback "Wimp on the Barby" where Rocko was saying goodbye to his entire family while running from Dingo.